Image Formats

 What is JPG?

-JPG or JPEG (Joint Photographic Experts Group) uses lossy compression, which reduces file size by discarding some image data.
-While this can affect quality, modern compression algorithms maintain excellent visual fidelity for photographs.
+JPG or JPEG uses lossy compression, which reduces file size by discarding some image data.
+Modern compression maintains excellent visual fidelity for photographs.

 • Photographs and complex images